 When you are ready to begin your journey to an exciting and rewarding nursing degree, please contact the Chamberlain Indianapolis Admissions team at 888-556-8CCN (8226).
 If you have further questions, please don’t hesitate to contact us.
 We look forward to meeting you soon!

 President, Indianapolis Campus

 Chamberlain College of Nursing’s Bachelor of Science in Nursing degree program is an entry-level program for those looking to launch a nursing career.

 The Bachelor of Science in Nursing (BSN) degree program incorporates general education and nursing courses into a program that provides the education and skills necessary for a lifetime of personal and professional growth.
-The BSN degree consists of a minimum of 129 credit hours: 69 credit hours in general education and 60 credit hours in the nursing major.
+The BSN degree consists of a minimum of 129 credit hours: 60 credit hours in liberal arts and sciences and 69 credit hours in the nursing major.

 * The on-site Bachelor of Science in Nursing (BSN) degree program can be completed in three years of year-round study instead of the typical four years with summers off.

 At Chamberlain College of Nursing, we are committed to making a difference in the lives of our students – and in the world.
 That’s why Chamberlain’s focus on student success extends well beyond the classroom and clinical environments, providing nursing students with opportunities to expand their educational horizons through a full spectrum of social, cause-related, and field experiences both locally and globally.